luis-gonzales/traffic-sign-classifier-cnn/README.md

 ### Usage
 #### Training
 The training, validation, and test sets can be found [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip).
-Once extracted, .
+Once downloaded, `train.p`, , and `.p` should be saved to `./data`.
+Training can then begin by executing `python`.
+The `tensorflow` model is saved to `./`.

 #### Inference